-Group Adjusted EBITDA2 LTM Sep 2022 v LTM Dec 2022
+Group Adjusted EBITDA2 LTM Dec 2022 v LTM Mar 2023

-- The LTM movement, excluding closures, disposals (including THG and the NI disposals which completed on July 2021 and July 2022) and migrations, was largely a result of the following drivers: - Income was £4.0m higher in December 2022 LTM than September 2022 LTM: - Group fee rates were higher leading to an overall favourable fee rate variance of £5.5m - Income of £0.9m (2021 Q4: £3.5m) was received from LAs and CCGs in respect of an element of the exceptional Covid-19 costs - Higher occupancy in Q4 2022 compared to Q4 2021 resulted in an favourable occupancy variance of £1.1m - Own staff payroll costs increased by £3.5m in light of inflationary and statutory pay rate pressures and the on-going pressures of Covid-19 and staffing shortages - Agency resulted in a £0.5m increase to LTM EBITDA despite the on-going recruitment crisis as a result of robust management of agency usage - A further £2.1m decrease in LTM EBITDA was incurred in care and facility expenses due to inflationary pressures - The EBITDAM impact of CHD closures, disposals and migrations was a £0.3m increase, whilst the EBITDA impact of the NI disposals which completed in July 2021 and July 2022 was a decrease of £1.6m - There was no movement as a result of external rent, and a focus on better central cost control improved EBITDA by £2.1m
+- The LTM movement, excluding closures, disposals (including NI disposals which completed on July 2021 and July 2022) and migrations, was largely a result of the following drivers: - Income was £3.8m higher in March 2023 LTM than December 2022 LTM: - Group fee rates were higher leading to an overall favourable fee rate variance of £6.3m - Income of £0.3m (2022 Q1: £4.2m) was received from LAs and CCGs in respect of an element of the exceptional Covid-19 costs - Higher occupancy in Q1 2023 compared to Q1 2022 resulted in a favourable occupancy variance of £1.4m - Own staff payroll costs increased by £3.2m in light of inflationary and statutory pay rate pressures and the on-going pressures of Covid-19 and staffing shortages - Agency resulted in a £4.5m increase to LTM EBITDA, a significant improvement achieved despite the on-going recruitment crisis as a result of robust management of agency usage - A further £1.6m decrease in LTM EBITDA was incurred in care and facility expenses due to inflationary pressures - The EBITDAM impact of CHD closures, disposals and migrations was a £0.4m increase, whilst the EBITDA impact of the NI disposals which completed in July 2021 and July 2022 was a decrease of £0.4m - There was no movement as a result of external rent, and a focus on better central cost control improved EBITDA by £1.2m

 - 1. Excludes closures/disposals of care homes (including the sale of the remaining 29 care homes in Northern Ireland which completed on 18 July 2022) and migrations - 2.
 Adjusted EBITDA is EBITDA before the non-cash onerous and operating lease credit and after closed and closing home costs - 3.
-Rent on migrated leaseholds is accrued up to the date of the migration - 4.
-Presented on a 52 week basis (with the net EBITDARM impact of the additional trading week presented in the final block of the bridge)
+Rent on migrated leaseholds is accrued up to the date of the migration

-FY 2020, FY 2021 and FY 2022 YTD EBITDA and cash flow analysis
+FY 2021, FY 2022 and Q1 2023 EBITDA and cash flow analysis